ColtonWright55/AgF1-Comms/README.md

 This is all weird because IP settings without a router are strange.
 They have to be on same IP with different subnet if there isn't a router I think.

+### Server stability

+You can use `sudo ifconfig eth1 172.30.95.50 netmask 255.255.255.0 up` to set `eth1` internet address, but NetworkManager can dynamically change your ip address.
+You need to setup `eth1` in the `interfaces` configuration file so that the IP does not change during runtime or restart.
+You will edit `/etc/network/interfaces` and add the following to the bottom of the file:

+"""
+auto eth1
+iface eth1 inet static
+    address 172.30.95.50
+    netmask 255.255.255.0
+"""

+This is helpful if you get stuck: https://wiki.debian.org/NetworkConfiguration

+Once this was done, `eth1`'s ip address was persistent through reboots, and server stability issues were fixed.

 ## TODO

 * ~~Make sure no buffers fill and crash server or client.
 Only send one poll packet per sample period.~~
 * ~~Make sure commands are sent/received while polls are still sent.
 So threaded server.py?~~
+* ~~Server stability issues~~
 * Setup pathpilot to boot server automatically on setup, save changes here